swinton/commit/README.md

 Note, the `GH_TOKEN` environment variable is _required_, since commits are created using GitHub's [Git Database API](https://docs.github.com/rest/reference/git).

-To commit multiple files in a single commit, pass each file on a newline to the `paths` input:
+To commit multiple files in a single commit, pass each file on a newline to the `files` input:

 ```yaml
     - name: Commit files